naah69/hugo-theme-artwhite/README.md

 $ ./compile
 ```

-Run the following commond.it will compile html and generate Chinese and English index.(must not delete complie,because it dependen compile script )
+Run the following commond.it will compile html and generate Chinese and English index.(must not delete `complie`,because it dependen `compile` script )
 ```bash
 $ java -jar naah-algolia-builder-0.0.1.jar
 ```